Aziz Mian

+"Aziz Mian would purposely work up the audience towards a state in which many in the crowd ended up losing all sense of order and control.
+He would often explain this as being a state of mind from where the brawling men could be hurled into the next state; a state from where they could leap to strike a direct spiritual connection with the Almighty".

 Early life and background

-Aziz Mian was born as Abdul Aziz (Urdu: عبد العزیز) in Delhi, British India.
+Aziz Mian was born on 17 April 1942 as Abdul Aziz (Urdu: عبد العزیز) in Uttar Pradesh, British India.
 The exclamation Mian, which he often used in his qawwalis, became part of his stage name.
 He began to introduce himself as Aziz Mian Meeruthi.
-The word Meeruthi refers to Meerut, a city in northern India, from where he migrated to Pakistan in 1947.
+The word Meeruthi refers to Meerut, a city in northern India, from where his family migrated to Pakistan in August 1947 and settled in Lahore.